 Because quick and easy stir-fried noodles are always a winner on busy weeknights — I have a new chow mein recipe for you guys today! ♡

-So for any of you other chow mein fans out there, I thought I would share my recipe for this comfort food that is always a winner.
-First and foremost, of course, I like to go big with a blend of my favorite full-flavored, savory ingredients when it comes to the stir-fry sauce used in chow mein.
+When it comes to the stir-fry sauce used in chow mein, I like to go big with a blend of my favorite full-flavored, savory ingredients.
 I also like a very high ratio of veggies to noodles, adding in whatever fresh veg and greens happen to be hanging out in the crisper drawer that day.
 (And if we happen to feel like adding some protein, it’s incredibly easy to add some stir-fried chicken, beef, pork, shrimp, tofu too.)
 I’m also a big believer that chow mein noodles should have a firm al dente texture, so it’s important to slightly undercook them before adding them to the stir-fry so that they can finish cooking with the veggies and sauce.
 And finally, I like to add a good spoonful of hot chili sauce to give my noodles a kick, although it is optional in the recipe if you prefer to keep your chow mein more on the mild side.

 The great news for all of us is that chow mein recipe can be whipped up in just 25 minutes from start to finish (the noodles cook very quickly!), making this an awesome back-pocket recipe to pull out on busy weeknights.
 It also makes for great leftovers, if you would like to make a double batch while you’re at it.
 And as always, I have included lots of options below for how to make this recipe gluten-free and vegan too.

 So clean out the crisper drawer and round up whatever veggies you have on hand, and let’s make some seriously awesome chow mein together!

 Chow Mein Ingredients: